By Craig McIntosh

 “Baking is a combination of careful processes,” she said.
 “Chemistry shows me how sugar molecules break down under high heat to caramelize, and physics shows me why butter needs to be at room temperature before creaming with sugar; it needs to be soft enough for sugar crystals to dig little holes and make minuscule pockets of air for a fluffy, tender cake.”

 Doan from Ho Chi Min City, Vietnam, will be an important ingredient in Duke Kunshan’s undergraduate Class of 2024.
-One of 22 early decision admits who will enroll in the fall, she adds to the mix not only her baking ability but also business acumen.
+One of over 20 early decision admits who will enroll in the fall, she adds to the mix not only her baking ability but also business acumen.

 At age 16, within just a few years of studying the art of baking, Doan had honed her skills to a level that allowed her to start a successful online business selling her handcrafted cakes.